Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

-Absolutely—here’s your refined writeup with full paragraph formatting for a more natural, readable flow.
-It’s polished for clarity, tone, and structure, making it ideal for a GitHub README or project documentation.

----

 # Automated CI/CD Pipeline with AWS for Java Web Application

 This project demonstrates a fully automated CI/CD pipeline using AWS services for a Java-based web application.
 It replaces slow, error-prone manual deployments with a secure, scalable, and maintainable cloud-native workflow—from source control to production release.